AW-17943019064

 Professional Experience

 I have a broad array of professional experiences including in operations, finance, data analytics, entrepreneurial ventures, and real estate development.
-I am currently the Co-President and CFO of Gold Medal Pools.
-GMP is a private equity backed pool company located in Lewisville, TX that builds, cleans, and repairs pools.
-Similar to Coppell ISD, in this role I have had to tackle several difficult challenges including reducing operating expenses through all means possible.
+I am currently the CFO of Gold Medal Pools.
+Gold Medal Pools is a private equity backed pool company located in Lewisville, TX that builds, cleans, and repairs pools.
+Similar to Coppell ISD, in this role I have had to tackle several difficult challenges including thoughtfully reducing operating expenses while maintaining and improving a positive culture.

 Prior to Gold Medal Pools, I led finance and data analytics efforts at two different real estate development firms, Sweetwater Companies, which focused on multi-family apartments, and Build To Stay, which focused on communities of luxury short-term rentals.